-A- I would expect to see markings and written commentary throughout the entire book, at least one mark on each page, including recognition of significant points, themes, ideas, or arguments.
-There will probably be something significant noted in nearly every page.
-B-The B grade may be lacking in written commentary, but the "highlighted" areas will reflect the significant elements.
-Markings will be notes on about half of the pages.
-C- The book markings may be missing some significant elements, but will still be highlighted throughout some of the book, showing your basic understanding of Lewis's points.
-D- The book markings are sporadic, but still contains markings that demonstrate a basic understanding of Lewis's points.
+- A- I would expect to see markings and written commentary throughout the entire book, at least one mark on each page, including recognition of significant points, themes, ideas, or arguments.
+There will probably be something significant noted in nearly every page. - B-The B grade may be lacking in written commentary, but the "highlighted" areas will reflect the significant elements.
+Markings will be notes on about half of the pages. - C- The book markings may be missing some significant elements, but will still be highlighted throughout some of the book, showing your basic understanding of Lewis's points. - D- The book markings are sporadic, but still contains markings that demonstrate a basic understanding of Lewis's points.

 Lower grades will reflect a lack of reading, possibly in skipped sections or random highlights of insignificant material.
 This will count as your first "response paper" grade.

-Turn the Page \rightarrow B. Book #2 assignment: Essay for Beowulf In this process, there is to be NO collaboration with other students.
+Turn the Page

+B. Book #2 assignment: Essay for Beowulf

+In this process, there is to be NO collaboration with other students.
 Any assistance from the Internet, movies, or secondary sources such as Sparknotes, Cliff Notes, or Wikipedia will be viewed as cheating.
 If you have questions about format, email me at esadler@princeave.org.

-Instructions: As you read the book, annotate and make notes as you analyze the three cycles of Beowulf's heroism-the fight with Grendel, Grendel's Mother, and the Dragon.
+Instructions: As you read the book, annotate and make notes throughout the text, especially noting important themes or reoccurring motifs in the text, as instructed above.

 An essay on this book will be assigned the first week of school.
 Further instructions on the essay, rubric, and topic will be given in class.
-You should also read and take notes on the following sources:
+This essay will count as your first "essay grade."